lbianlbian/fireavs/README.md

 │   │   └── app.config.js         # An Express.js app setup with a task controller route for handling `/task` endpoints.
 │   ├── 📂 src/
 │   │   └── dal.service.js        # A module that interacts with Pinata for IPFS uploads
-│   │   ├── oracle.service.js     # A utility module to fetch the current price of a cryptocurrency pair from the Binance API │   │   ├── task.controller.js    # An Express.js router handling a `/validate` POST endpoint
+│   │   ├── oracle.service.js     # A utility module to fetch the latest fire data and determine whether there is a fire at the input location (lat and long) + time.
+│   │   ├── task.controller.js    # An Express.js router handling a `/validate` POST endpoint
-│   │   ├── validator.service.js  # A validation module that checks if a task result from IPFS matches the ETH/USDT price within a 5% margin.
+│   │   ├── validator.service.js  # A validation module that checks if a task result from IPFS matches the validator's own fire data.
 │   │   ├── 📂 utils              # Defines two custom classes, CustomResponse and CustomError, for standardizing API responses.
 │   ├── Dockerfile                # A Dockerfile that sets up a Node.js (22.6) environment, exposes port 8080, and runs the application via index.js.
 |   ├── index.js                  # A Node.js server entry point that initializes the DAL service, loads the app configuration, and starts the server on the specified port.